 If you're wondering which trails you should explore this winter, here are our picks for the five absolute best winter hikes in New Hampshire.

 01 of 05

 New Hampshire is home to 48 mountains taller than 4000-feet, and all of them are open throughout the winter.
 One of the absolute best is the 4803-foot Mount Moosilauke, which on a clear day offers great views of the surrounding countryside all the way to Vermont.
 Take the lesser-traveled Glenncliff Trail to the summit and you'll even climb up above the treeline along the way.
-Covering 7.8 miles, and with 3300-feet of elevation gain, this is a moderate to challenging hike in any season, so be sure to bring food, snacks, and plenty of water.
-If it isn't too windy, plan on spending some time at the summit as the views just can't be beat.
+Covering 7.8 miles, and with 3300-feet of elevation gain, this is a moderate to challenging hike in any season, so be sure to bring plenty of food and water to keep you supplied on the trail.
+If it isn't too windy, plan on spending some time at the summit as the view from the top just can't be beat.

 02 of 05

 Stretching 2.7 miles in length, and running along a mostly flat route, the Lincoln Woods Trail is an ideal path for cross-country skiers, snowshoers, and winter trail runners.
 It also makes for a great hike for those who don't want to deal with a lot of change in elevation but still enjoy being outdoors during the winter months.
 The route follows along the banks of the meandering Pemigewasset River, which provides plenty of wonderful scenery to enjoy.
 The trail is a loop route that is well marked and easy to follow, and includes a fun suspension bridge to cross as well.
 The bridges along the trail can be a bit slick in the winter, so watch your step when coming and going.